deathworlders/online/content/books/deathworlders/chapter-49-division.md

 *“Are you okay mija?
 I got a couple assholes in lockup here who’re, ah... weirdly eager to confess about breaking into your apartment.”*

 She sensed Adam smirk alongside her.
-“I’m at Adam’s place,” She revealed.
+“I’m at Adam’s place,” she revealed.
 “I’m… not great.
 But I’m safe.”

 *“Good.
 Is Adam there?
 Put him on speaker.”*